Foxinatel/COMS20012-Notes/csb.typ

 - Base: where the physical address space start
 - Bound: the length of the address space (both virtual and physical)

-#table([
-=== Pros:
+#colbreak()

+== Base + Bound (Continued)
+#comparison([
   - Allow each virtual address space to be of different size
   - Allow each virtual address space to be mapped into any physical RAM of sufficient size
   - Straightforward isolation: just ensure no overlap!
   ],[
-=== Cons:
   - Wastes physical memory if the virtual address space is not fully used
   - Same privilege everywhere (read/write/execute)
-- Sharing memory can only happen by overlapping top and bottom of two spaces (if need to be shared by more than 2?)
+  - Sharing memory can only happen by overlapping top and bottom of two spaces ])
-])

 == Segmentation